This sangria, made with Spanish Cava, is light enough to serve at brunch.

 - 4 ounces strawberry syrup along with reserved strawberries from syrup

 - 2 fresh strawberries, sliced, for garnish

 - 1 bottle cava or other dry sparkling wine

 For the Syrup: Combine strawberries, water, and sugar in a small saucepan.
 Heat over high heat until boiling, stirring to dissolve sugar.
-Reduce to a simmer and continue to cook until for about 10 minutes—the syrup should be pink and the berries soft.
+Reduce to a simmer and continue to cook until for about 10 minutes—syrup should be pink and the berries soft.
 Remove from heat and let cool.
 Strain through a fine mesh strainer.
-Reserve the strawberries for the sangria.
+Reserve strawberries for sangria.
 Strawberry syrup will keep for one week in a sealed container in the refrigerator.